rene78/BitcoinMythBusters/README.md

 </details>

-## Bitcoin is only used by criminals
+## Bitcoin Is Only Used By Criminals

 > ***Bitcoin is used by drug dealers, money launderers and ransomware attackers; therefore it is bad.***